What the lab builds

 The lab treats LLMs as instruments for inquiry rather than commodity APIs.
 CLOS, Trinidad, DRAMATURG, CORTEX, EPPE, VERDICT, MORTEM, AXON, GALEN, and RECALL are documented in the research instrument index with their study problem and evidence artifact.

 Local-first architecture keeps LLM inference, retrieval routing, and traceable evidence closer to the operator when latency, privacy, sovereignty, or physical context matters.
-This is the organizing principle behind the lab's applied AI architecture.
+This is the organizing principle behind the lab's applied intelligence architecture.

-CSR studies AI workflows for industrial realities: manufacturing exceptions, data center contexts, medium-voltage environments, operational constraints, human review, failure modes, and consequence-aware multi-agent orchestration — work documented through CORTEX, the lab's 14-agent manufacturing intelligence platform.
+CSR studies applied intelligence workflows for industrial realities: manufacturing exceptions, data center contexts, medium-voltage environments, operational constraints, human review, failure modes, and consequence-aware multi-agent orchestration, work documented through CORTEX, the lab's 14-agent manufacturing intelligence platform.

-The Ciudad Juárez–El Paso corridor is one of the densest manufacturing zones in North America.
-CSR's research framing covers maquiladora operations, cross-border logistics, bilingual documentation, and AI instruments that respect the data sovereignty and operator review demanded by border manufacturing.
-See the border manufacturing AI research page.
+The Ciudad Juarez-El Paso corridor is one of the densest manufacturing zones in North America.
+CSR's research framing covers maquiladora operations, cross-border logistics, bilingual documentation, and applied intelligence instruments that respect the data sovereignty and operator review demanded by border manufacturing.
+See the border manufacturing applied intelligence research page.

 Archival intelligence